ckswilliams/modOpenREM/docs/skindosemap.rst

 Exporting data to openSkin
 **************************

-If skin dose maps are disabled the user you are presented with the option of exporting the study data as a csv file for use with a stand-alone installation of openSkin.
-Select the fluoroscopy study you wish to create the exposure incidence map for and go to the detail view.
-Then click on the link to create the OpenSkin export (figure 5).
+If skin dose maps are disabled, and the user has export rights, the user is presented with the option of exporting the study data as a csv file that is formatted for use with a stand-alone installation of openSkin.
+The user must be in the detail view of the study they wish to create the exposure incidence map for, and then click on the link to create the OpenSkin export (figure 5).

 .. figure:: img/OpenSkinExport.png
    :figwidth: 50%